 Cal graduated summa cum laude from the University of Arkansas School of Law, where he served as Articles Editor for the Arkansas Law Review.
 His article, “From LOL to Three Months in Jail: Examining the Validity and Constitutional Boundaries of the Arkansas Cyberbullying Act of 2011,” 65 Ark.
 Law Rev. 1001 (2012), was published in the Arkansas Law Review.
-Prior to law school, he attended Hendrix College, where he was a member of Hendrix’s NCAA basketball team and holds the school’s all-time 3-point record.
+Prior to law school, he attended Hendrix College, where he was a member of Hendrix’s NCAA basketball team.

 Cal currently serves on the Board of Directors of the Walton Arts Center and teaches a course on business law at the University of Arkansas School of Law.

 In 2017 and 2018, Mid-South Super Lawyers named Cal a “Rising Star” in the areas of business and corporate law, securities and corporate finance, mergers and acquisitions, and tax law.